-Since the last month, I have came around many users who have lost administrator rights on their Windows 8 PCs and thus they were not able to manipulate their system or make changes to it.
-One common thing I found regarding the issue is that the users who have lost their administrator rights, have only a single account on their system, which was of course the administrator account.
-As a result of losing the admin rights, you may have issues in using Windows Apps, making new or modifying Windows configuration settings in Control Panel, using Snap-ins and several other problems on your system.
+I have come around many users who have lost administrator rights on their Windows 11/10/8/7 PCs, and thus they were not able to manipulate their system or make changes to it.
+One common thing I found regarding the issue is that the users who have lost their administrator rights have only a single account on their system, which was, of course, the administrator account.
+As a result of losing the admin rights, you may have issues in using Windows Apps, making new or modifying Windows configuration settings in Control Panel, using Snap-ins, and several other problems on your system.

 Then select your User Account > Click Manage another account.